Kid-friendly Sour Cream Frosting Recipe - Sticky Fingers Cooking

 Hi!
 I'm Sour Cream!

 "I know my name has "sour" in it, and I do have a tangy flavor, but I'm really tasty and add an extra zip and creaminess to lots of foods!
 Try a dollop of me on baked potatoes, enchiladas, chili, and omelets.
-I'm great in chip and veggie dips.
+I'm also great in chip and veggie dips.
 I even add richness and moistness to cakes!"

 • Sour cream is cream that has been cultured or acidified.
 It is rich, high in fat, and quite adored by many.
 A similar product, but less sour, is the French "crème fraîche" (crehm fraysh).
 In Mexico, the creamy dairy product that tops many Mexican dishes is called "crema" (CREH-mah).
 In Central and Eastern Europe, sour cream is called "smetana" (SMUH-tah-nah).